tracedence/python_guided_project/README.md

      ![alt text](/images/complex_arg.png)

-Here is [a resource](http://www.careerbless.com/aptitude/qa/complex_numbers_imp.php) to help you with the required information to solve this assignment.
+Here is [a resource](http://www.careerbless.com/aptitude/qa/complex_numbers_imp.php) to help you with the underlying maths behind these operations.

 ## Pre-requisites
 - Data structures